Taking the First Step

 - Completed a graduate degree in the U.S. followed by at least 2 years of work in the U.S.

-A one- or two-page résumé containing your employment and education background must be uploaded to your application.
+A one- or two-page résumé containing your employment and education background must be uploaded to your MS in Business Analytics application.
 The employment section on the résumé should include locations, titles, and dates, starting with your most recent job.
 The education section should include dates of attendance and degrees received.

 We accept a scanned copy of your university transcripts for evaluative purposes.
 Acceptable documents must include the university/college name, your name, degree conferred with date (if applicable), grade point average and all courses with grades received.
 We require transcripts from all undergraduate and graduate institutions attended.
 Be sure to include a record of your degree.

-If you are admitted to the program you will be required to submit official transcripts at the time of your enrollment deposit.
+If you are admitted to the MS in Business Analytics program, you will be required to submit official transcripts at the time of your enrollment deposit.
 Please plan ahead.

-As part of the MSBA application, we require two letters of recommendation submitted either online or via hardcopy.
+As part of the Master's in Business Analytics application, we require two letters of recommendation submitted either online or via hardcopy.
 We prefer that these recommendations are educational/professional in nature and that can highlight a candidate's research potential, past academic and/or career achievements.
 Please be thoughtful when selecting your recommenders.

 Recommendation forms are sent electronically by email to your recommenders through our application system.
 Please allow enough time for your recommender to submit their letters by the stated round deadline.

-Interviews are an important part of the admission process.
+Interviews are an important part of the MS in Business Analytics admission process.
 The admissions interview offers you the opportunity to explain more in depth your educational and career experiences to date, and to elaborate on your post-MSBA career plans.
 The interviewer is interested in both your educational and professional accomplishments, as well as your leadership and community achievements.

 Interviews are by invitation only after review of your completed file.